orourkedd/effects-as-data/README.md

 ```

 ### Try It
-You can run the code below using:
+You can run the code below using this command.
+You can see the code in `src/demo/repos.js`
 ```sh
 npm run demo
 ```